-The QA/QC activities are coordinated by the Mr. Helmut Kindle, National Focal Point and Director of the Office of Environment.
-(E-mail: helmut.kindle@llv.li, phone: +423 236 6197).The QA/QC activities are organised within the Inventory Group, see National System depicted in Figure 1-3.
+The QA/QC activities are coordinated by the Mr. Stefan Hassler, Director of the Office of Environment (e-mail: stefan.hassler@llv.li, phone: +423 236 61 97).
+The QA/QC activities are organised within the Inventory Group, see National System depicted in Figure 1-6.

 Operational tasks are delegated to the NIR lead author.
-He distributes checklists to the project manager being also the National Inventory Compiler, to the sectoral experts and to other NIR authors.
+She distributes checklists to the project manager being also the National Inventory Compiler, to the sectoral experts and to other NIR authors.
 They fill in the procedures that they carried out.
 The lists are then sent back to the quality manager, who confirms the performance of the QA/QC activities.
 The activities are documented in the NIR (see Annex 8).